callumflack/iremono/README.md

 ## What does Iremono mean?

 Iremono means "vessel" or "container" in Japanese.
 I don't speak Japanese, but I cam across it serendipitously and I liked how it incorporates the word "mono".
 I wanted to create a standalone set of CSS patterns I could just drop in to any project.
+So in my naive dot-connecting, a "mono vessel" sounded right.
 The name has stuck for some time.